olivier-carrere/redaction-technique.org/src/content/docs/en/veille/jourdainisation-en-ligne-python.md

 print(final_text)
 ```

-Here are the templates for generating the basic HTML pages, input and output, based on Jinja :
+Here are the templates for generating the basic HTML pages, input and output, based on Jinja:

 ```html
 <!doctype html>